oVirt/ovirt-site/source/release/4.3.6/index.md

 # oVirt 4.3.6 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.6 Fourth Release Candidate as of August 29, 2019.
+The oVirt Project is pleased to announce the availability of the 4.3.6 Fifth Release Candidate as of September 05, 2019.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.